sh1boot/sh1boot.github.io/_posts/2024-01-21-latin-square-l1-cache.md

 ---
 {% include svg.html %}

-If I were ever going to get around to building some kind of fantasy machine or console, I wouldn't fuss about trying to make it fast.
-I'd really just want it to have quirky features to mess about with.
+If I were going to build some kind of fantasy machine I would not fuss about making it high-performance.
+Mine would just be a mash-up of random things I found interesting at some point.

-One such feature I've ruminated on for years was to arrange the L1 cache as a solution to a [latin square][] problem, and plumb it in such a way as to answer specific constant-stride vector loads in a single operation.
-This would open up a variety of fast two-dimensional addressing modes.
+One such random thing which I've worked with in the past and found interesting is vector access to data on both axes of a two-dimensional buffer.
+This can be achieved by arranging independent memories as a solution to a [latin square][] problem.

+At some point long ago I decided it might be interesting to reason through applying this as an L1 cache mapping.
+There are reasons why that's not a very good idea, but it amuses me and that alone makes it a good-enough idea.
+It re-frames the problem as answering a family of 2D gather operations much more quickly.

 Clearly memory DRAM fetches still need to be in somewhat contiguous chunks, and this makes contemplating cache eviction strategies uncomfortable in the context